Myfrontdesk and mybookings have a number of built in security measures. Listed below are some of the most commonly asked about.

 - When using an iframe or creating your own widget, make sure to use the complete mybookings URL, including the "https://".

 - While the property's website, which contains the iframe or widget, doesn't need to use SSL, it really should since many customers will not enter their payment details otherwise.

 - Not having SSL on your website prevents a user from checking that an iframe or widget is actually served securely and from which site it's from.
 (Examples from the programming site Stack Overflow here.)

 - Websites without an SSL certificate may not be compatible with a browser's autocomplete feature, especially for credit card details.

 - For information on how to add SSL to your personal website, please contact either your web developer or your website provider's support team (if you're using a company like Squarespace or Wix).

 Guest and account data is safely stored on Amazon AWS servers.
-We are using RDS database.
+We are using an RDS database.
+All of our production applications (compute, network, and storage) are hosted within AWS's US-West-2 Region (Oregon) and take advantage of the 4 availability zones in that Oregon Region.

 Our systems are hosted in the United States, but we follow all applicable privacy and compliance regulations for EU laws (such as the GDPR).
 Documentation regarding Cloudbeds' compliance with GDPR can be found in our Knowledge Base.